gpkash/5eOSRD/Gamemastering/Crafting/_homebrew/Herbalism Kit/Recipes/Pepper Peas.md

 #### Pepper Peas
-Uncommon, Edible
+Common, Edible

 A beneficial snack, these pick-me-ups have a fiery heat and a very satisfying crunch.
 Eating them grants the consumer 3/5/10 temporary hit points.

-Note: each recipe make 6 Pepper Peppers and can be made with the cooking kit as well.
+Note: each recipe make 6 Pepper Peas and can be made with the [[Cook's Utensils]] as well.

 **Ingredients:** [[Fire Peas]]
 **Environment:** Deserts, Savannahs